 - Upwards of 68 percent of consumers agree that agent interactions ranked as a key reason they had a positive experience and 62 percent noted knowledge or resourcefulness as a primary reason.

 Not every person has the interpersonal skills to be successful as a customer service rep. While policies and procedures can be taught, there are soft skills that a top-flight agent brings to the table.
 Entire sciences about mindfulness and emotional intelligence point to the benefits of qualitative thinking.

 What Makes Empathy towards the Customer So Important?

 Success in the customer service field is not like solving a math problem.
 In many cases, the other side of the brain wins the day.
-Agents are tasked with both understanding the core issue that need to be resolved and the emotional state of the customer as well.
+Agents are tasked with both understanding the core issue that needs to be resolved and the emotional state of the customer as well.
 Both are equally important to an entirely successful outcome.

 It’s also common for callers to be confused about a product or service.
 Their source of frustration may not be the product or service at all.
 It might just be their inner feelings.
 Think of a confused customer in terms of you being in a completely dark room and trying to find a door.
 Stressful.

-In fact, polls indicate that feelings of being unappreciated rank among the top reasons that consumers change brands or services.
+Polls indicate that feelings of being unappreciated rank among the top reasons that consumers change brands or services.

 How Can Agents Express Their Empathy Better?